What is a hydrosalpinx?

 What causes a hydrosalpinx?

-A hydrosalpinx is almost always a result of a past pelvic infection.
+A hydrosalpinx is almost always a result of a past pelvic infection, but can also be caused by inflammation.
 The most common bacteria at fault are gonorrhea, chlamydia, staphylococcus, streptococcus and pelvic tuberculosis.
 Bacteria infect the upper reproductive tract causing destruction of the tubal wall, adhesions and abscesses.
 The end result after the infection has cleared is a dilated fallopian tube often shrouded with surrounding adhesions in the pelvis.
 The lateral end, or fimbria of the tube is usually agglutinated together essentially blocking the opening between the ovary and the tubal conduit which leads to the uterus.
 Because of the distal obstruction and poor tubal wall motion, it is thought that the uterotubal derived fluid, which normally drains out the end, becomes trapped and distends the tube.

 How is one diagnosed?